-7.5.1 How it Works
+7.5.1 The Q value

 Serial Forking is based on SIP Contact's parameter called Q value, which is basically a priority number, set by the clients during their Registration.
 The q value is a floating point number in a range 0 to 1.0 specified as a parameter in the Contact header field.
-The higher the q value number, the more priority that device has.
-Contacts with q value 1.0 have maximum priority, so such contacts will be always tried first in serial forking.
-Contacts with q value 0 have the lowest priority and they will be tried after all other contacts with higher priority.
-In case two or more contacts have the same q value, then they are tried in parallel.
-This allow to create Parallel forking calls even if serial_forking_by_q_value preference is set.

-In case the client doesn't set the q value Sipwise C5 just set a default value of q=-1 in the database, which means that it's not going to use it and it's not going to perform any serial forking.
+In case the client doesn't set the q value, Sipwise C5 just set a default value of q=-1 in the database.